Current COVID-19 Information for Saint Mary's College

-If a student with a positive test has symptoms that do not resolve after 5 full days in isolation, then isolation continues until symptoms improve and the student or employee is free of fever, without fever reducing medications, for 24 hours.
+- If a student with a positive test has symptoms that do not resolve after 5 full days in isolation, then isolation continues until symptoms improve and the student or employee is free of fever, without fever reducing medications, for 24 hours.

-Students who tested positive for COVID-19 but were asymptomatic develop symptoms while in isolation, their isolation period starts over.
+- Students who tested positive for COVID-19 but were asymptomatic develop symptoms while in isolation, their isolation period starts over.
 Day 0 will be the day symptoms start, and they will need to isolate for 5 full days.

-Whether isolating at home or on campus, students will be released from isolation by the Health and Counseling team after assessment.
+- Whether isolating at home or on campus, students will be released from isolation by the Health and Counseling team after assessment.

 Students whose primary residence is further than 300 miles from the College, and who are in isolation on campus, and whose release date extends past the end of the semester, might be allowed to remain on campus to complete their isolation until their release date in some instances.
 They might be required, however, to move to a different room to complete the isolation period and could incur additional housing charges.
 As Campus Dining is closed during breaks, and all meal plans have ended for the semester, students on campus past the date of move-out will be responsible for ordering and paying for all meals from local dining establishments.
 They should coordinate delivery with the Campus Safety team.
 A daily check in will also occur via phone.